-The Company entered into a service agreement contract with Executive Director, Mr Benjamin Bell, effective from I July 2012.
-Mr Bell's contract was renewed effective I July 2017, and his fixed remuneration package was \$325,000 per annum including superannuation.
-Effective I July 2018, the package increased to \$400,000.
-The contract has no defined term, however either party may terminate this agreement by providing three months' written notice in accordance with the agreement.
+The Company entered into a service agreement contract with Executive Director, Mr Benjamin Bell, effective from 1 July 2012.
+Mr Bell's contract was renewed effective 1 July 2017 and his fixed remuneration package was \$325,000 per annum including superannuation.
+Effective 1 July 2018 the package increased to \$400,000.
+Mr Bell resigned as an Executive Director on 11 May 2022 with a package decreased to \$385,000, and on 21 July 2022 Australian Mines issued Mr Bell a termination of employment letter, which terminated his employment in accordance with the terms of his agreement.